austinpkugler/file-organizer/README.md

 # file-organizer
-A simple organization app.
+A simple organization app for Windows.
 Files are organized by unix timestamp of date modified.